Skip to main content

 Our latest students met with local charity, the Ladies in Red, who sing for people with dementia in care homes, as well as best-selling dementia author Wendy Mitchell.
 Find out more:

-Read the transcript for this video Grey
+Read video transcript Grey

 Liz Price: Offering the opportunity for the students to come together in real life, as it were, just gives that extra, extra sparkle to what we offer, really.
 Local people have been incredibly generous about offering their time to come and meet our students and to explain a little bit about what they do.